top of page

 Bio

 The young pianist Konstantina Vidalaki is considered as one of the most prominent emerging Greek artists of her generation.
-Elements that distinguish Konstantina’s performances are her delicate and expressive sound combined with great vigor and virtuosity, as well as the intimate communication with her audience.
+Elements that distinguish Konstantina’s performances are her delicate and expressive sound combined with great vigor and virtuosity, as well as her commitment to cultural dialogue through music.
+She regularly performs as a soloist and a chamber musician in world-renowned concert venues in Germany, Austria, Belgium, Greece, Italy and has toured throught South America.

 bottom of page